demisto/content-docs/docs/partners/marketplace.md

 All content on Marketplace is included in a Pack. [(What can be in a pack?)](https://xsoar.pan.dev/docs/packs/packs-format#directories) When Partners create a pack, they specify the content that is included in that pack.

 Packs on Marketplace can be free or premium.
 Our platform does full dependency checking too, so a pack can be dependent on, say, a command in another pack.
 This allows you to build a playbook addressing a full use case across products.
-Premium Packs are held in your private repository.
-Free Packs are held in our open source repository.
+Premium packs are held in your private repository.
+Free packs are held in our open source repository.

 If you previously had a Demisto or Cortex XSOAR integration, it has been converted to a pack format and added to Marketplace for you.